 What is a modified premium whole life policy?

 It’s a whole life policy with a waiting period before benefits are payable.
 If the insured dies during the waiting period (usually 2-3 years), the insurance company will refund premiums plus interest (usually 10%).
 After the waiting period is over, the full benefit will pay out for any reason.

 What is cash value of modified whole life insurance?

 The cash value will vary based on A) how much coverage you buy B) your month payment and C) the insurance company who issues the policy.
 When you get your policy, you’ll see a table showing you how the cash value grows over time.

 How does Colonial Penn modified whole life insurance work?

-Colonial Penn’s guaranteed acceptance policy is a modified whole life plan, and it’s sold by the unit.
+Colonial Penn’s guaranteed acceptance policy is a modified whole life plan, and it’s sold at $9.95 per unit.
 The most you can buy is 8 units.
 During the first two years, Colonial Penn will refund 108% of premiums paid for non-accidental death.
 After two years, it will pay out the full amount.